 Whilst conducting balcony works for Westminster City Council, our operatives replaced the wooden decking with new tiling.
 Mr Klaus Davidson, one of the local residents, asked to take some wood to be upcycled to make raised beds for the local allotments.

 Mr Davidson has lived in the area for almost 30 years and has been the community’s go-to gardening advisor.

-Mr Davidson has transformed the Allotment, creating a series of consistently raised beds for all those who have plots on the little Venice allotments.
-Making the plant beds taller results in them being more accessible, whilst also deterring pests like slugs.
+Mr Davidson has transformed the allotment, creating a series of raised beds for all those who have plots on the Little Venice allotments.
+And making the plant beds taller makes them more accessible, whilst also deterring pests like slugs.

 RLO, Leanne Peters commented,

-“there are currently around 30 people using the allotment.
-Thanks to the efforts of Mr. Davidson, the residetns have been much happier and more willing to go out to the allotment.
-The neighbours now take pride and ownership in their patch”.
+“There are currently around 30 people using the allotment.
+Thanks to the efforts of Mr. Davidson, the residents have been much happier and more willing to go out to the allotment.
+The neighbours now take pride and ownership in their patch.”

-Mr. Davidson is looking to further develop this project.
-Eventually making a series of walkways and seating areas to make it all the more accessible for the residents.
-He commented saying that “once it’s cleaned out and finished it’ll look amazing”!
+Mr Davidson is looking to further develop this project, eventually making a series of walkways and seating areas to make the area even accessible for the residents.
+He said: “Once it’s cleaned out and finished it’ll look amazing!”

 Click here to view the latest news from Axis Europe.